naninovel/docs/docs/en/guide/ide-extension.md

 ## IDE Attributes

-Naninovel provides several [C# attributes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes) to enable IDE-related functionality for custom commands and expression functions.
+Naninovel provides several [C# attributes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes) to enable IDE-related functionality for custom commands and expression queries.
 For example, to add on-hover documentation to custom commands and/or parameters, apply the `Doc` attribute to the command type and to parameter fields, respectively:

 ```csharp
 [Doc("Summary of the custom command.")]